yoid2000/alc_attacks/alc_attacks/simple_row_match/README.md

 * `summary_secret.csv`: This contains a row for every secret (unknown) attribute being predicted.
 It gives the precision for all predictions for both baseline and attack, and computes the ALC score.
 * * `summary_secret_known.csv`: This contains a row for every combination of secret and known attributes.
 It gives the precision for all predictions for both baseline and attack, and computes the ALC score.

+ALC scores of ALC=0.5 or less can be regarded as having very strong anonymity.

 ## Operation

 `srm_attack.py` does the following: